s14321k/Interview-Qusions-markdowns/Angular Interview Questions.md

 ## 8. **Compiler in Angular (JIT, AOT)**

-Angular can be compiled either Just-In-Time (JIT) or Ahead-Of-Time (AOT).
-JIT compilation occurs in the browser at runtime, while AOT compilation happens during the build process.
-AOT offers better performance and smaller bundle sizes.
+- Angular can be compiled either Just-In-Time (JIT) or Ahead-Of-Time (AOT).
+- JIT compilation occurs in the browser at runtime, while AOT compilation happens during the build time.
+- AOT offers better performance and smaller bundle sizes.
+AOT is default compilation.
+- We can change the compilation of build from AOT to JIT.
+  - For that we need to set `"aot": false` in `angular.json` file under `development`.
+  - But JIT won't detect errors at build time, where AOT does.

 ## 9. **Observable**